-My first ancestor from the Halifax area were Thomas Sheard of Ovenden, a township in Halifax, who made his fortune as a woolman and founded a dynasty of Sheards in West Yorkshire through his four sons…and the Hemingways of the Walterclough, who also headed a family of cloth makers in the 1500s and who spread out from Halifax to Dewsbury and beyond…and were still making cloth in the 20th century.
+My first ancestors from the Halifax area were Thomas Sheard of Ovenden, who made his fortune as a woolman in the 16th century and founded a dynasty of Sheards in West Yorkshire through his four sons…and the Hemingways of the Walterclough, Southowram, who also headed a family of cloth makers in the 1500s and who spread out from Halifax to Dewsbury and beyond…and were still making cloth in the 20th century.

 There is nothing so admirable in this town of Halifax as the industrie of the inhabitants who, not withstanding an unprofitable and barraine soil, have so flourished by the cloth trade that they greatly enrich their own estates and winne praise from all their neighbours.Camden Britannica 1586